 Binh 3 was patient when I asked her numerous times to teach me how to say certain things in Vietnamese.
 I practiced small polite words and sentences throughout my meals to test the unfamiliar syllables and intonations in my mouth – usually to the encouragement, glee, and friendly laughter of the other motorbike drivers.

 Our first stop of the Saigon food tour was in district 1 to try my first ever bowl of Bun Bo Hue.
 It’s basically the traditional beef pho you’re used to, but so much better!
 As you may have guessed from the name, the dish is originally from Hue, and it includes a heavy dose of lemongrass in the broth for a refreshing flavor.

 Popular toppings that you can add to the soup include shredded banana flowers (so good!), morning glory, and bean sprouts.
 I, of course, tried all of them.

 Bun Bo Hue quickly because another Vietnamese favorite of mine and I was surprised that I’d never come across it before, even though I’d been to Hue.

-After district 1, we made our way to Chinatown in districts 5 & 6.
+After district 1, our XO food tour made our way to Chinatown in districts 5 & 6.
 On the way, we rode through an outdoor market where people buy their groceries without ever having to leave their motorbike if they don’t want to.